Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: Benchmark Construction and Evaluation

 The history-taking task is designed to simulate doctor-patient communication, where the goal is to obtain relevant information and infer necessary examination items.
 We employ a multi-agent system to evaluate this process:

 \begin{itemize}[itemsep=-5pt, topsep=0pt] \item {Doctor Agent}: The LLM being evaluated plays this role, asking questions and suggesting examinations based on the patient's responses. \item {Patient Agent}: A local large model (such as Google's gemma2/9b) simulates the patient, responding based on pre-defined case information.
-This includes the patient's chief complaint, medical history, and examination results. \item {Extraction Agent}: This agent extracts examination items that the Doctor Agent inquires about or suggests from the dialogue between the Doctor and Patient Agents.
-These extracted items form the output for comparison with the ground truth examination set. \end{itemize}
+This includes the patient's chief complaint, medical history, and examination results. \end{itemize}

+\textbf{Prompt for Patient}: \textit{You are to role-play as a Standardized Patient.
+Here is your case information: \{patient information\}}. \textit{You need to answer the doctor's questions directly based on the case information (do not fabricate doctor-patient dialogues).
+Note that unless the doctor explicitly asks about physical examination and auxiliary examination findings, please do not proactively mention or inquire about physical examination and auxiliary examination related content.
+If the doctor asks about content that does not exist in the case, please indicate that you don't know and avoid fabricating information.
+At all times, remember that you are only playing the role of a standardized patient.}